sgobbi/ScenerServer/README.md

 ## Overview

-This document outlines the server-side component of the [3D Scene Generation Platform](https://github.com/arteume/Scener), a system designed to enable users to interactively create and modify 3D environments.
+This document outlines the server-side component of a [3D Scene Generation Platform], a system designed to enable users to interactively create and modify 3D environments in virtual reality

 The server is a Python-based application responsible for:
 *   Managing persistent WebSocket connections with clients.